Bupropion was licensed in the UK in 2000 for smoking cessation in people aged 18 years and over.

 Trials have shown that Zyban effectively reduces nicotine withdrawal symptoms and nicotine cravings, increasing the chances of a person’s success in quitting smoking.

-Uses of bupropion
+Uses of Bupropion

 In 1997, it was approved by the FDA to treat smoking addiction and released under the brand name Zyban.